 Continuing Education Credit – 3 Hours

-- GSCSW – This workshop is approved for Ethics CE hours through the Georgia Society for Clinical Social Work.
+- LCSW – This workshop is approved for Ethics CE hours through the Georgia Society for Clinical Social Work.

-- LMFT – This workshop is pending approval for Ethics CE hours through the Georgia Association for Marriage and Family Therapists.
+- LMFT – This workshop is approved for Ethics CE hours through the Georgia Association for Marriage and Family Therapists.

 - LPC – Related hours